Greetings to you music lovers and thrill seekers and conversationalists all across the fruited play in Rush Limbaugh and the fastest week in media.

 We have put together here a montage of the stellar Robert Gibbs.

-The drive-by media told us when he was nominated or appointed to be the press secretary that they didn't come any better.
+The Drive-By Media told us when he was nominated or appointed to be the press secretary that they didn't come any better.

-And this guy was top right, top rate, first class, all during the campaign.
+And this guy was top right, top rate, first class all during the campaign.

 Here is a montage of his answers yesterday.

-I just don't want to get ahead of a process.
+just don't want to get ahead of a process.

-Uh we'll we'll check on that.
+We'll check on that.

 Let me not get ahead of an economic team, but I shouldn't get ahead of the president.